 Ingredients Notes

-3. In a medium bowl beat the cream cheese, caster sugar and salt together with electric beaters until smooth.
-Then beat in the vanilla extract, lemon juice and soured cream
+- Now beat the cream cheese, caster sugar and salt together with electric beaters until smooth.
+Beat in the vanilla extract, lemon juice and soured cream then pour the double cream into the batter

-5. Spoon ¼ of the cheesecake batter over the base of the cheesecake ensuring it reaches to the edges.
-Scatter ⅔ of the raspberries over the top then melt the Biscoff spread and drizzle half over the top of the cheesecake
+- Spoon ¼ of the cheesecake batter over the base of the Biscoff crust ensuring it reaches to the edges.
+Scatter â…” of the raspberries over the top then melt the Biscoff spread and drizzle half over the top of the cheesecake.

-8. Remove the cheesecake from the tin: run a sharp knife between the cheesecake and the side of the tin to loosen (wiping the knife clean if necessary as you go), then release the springform mechanism and lift off the tin.
+- Remove the cheesecake from the tin: run a sharp knife between the cheesecake and the side of the tin to loosen (wiping the knife clean if necessary as you go), then release the springform mechanism and lift off the tin.
 Poke a knife between the base of the tin and the cheesecake crust, running it right around the cheesecake until you feel the cheesecake release.
-Slide the cheesecake onto a plate or serving board
+Slide the cheesecake onto a plate or serving board.

-9. To decorate melt the remaining Biscoff spread and use a small spoon to drizzle it over the top of the cheesecake (I find it handy to drizzle half in one direction and then the remainder at 90 degrees to this to create a rough criss-cross effect.
-Then whip the cream and use to pipe 12-14 rosettes around the edge of the cheesecake
+- To decorate it, melt the remaining Biscoff spread and use a small spoon to drizzle it over the top of the cheesecake (I find it handy to drizzle half in one direction and then the remainder at 90 degrees to this to create a rough criss-cross effect.

 Expert Tips

 - As always, my top tip is to invest in a set of digital kitchen scales.
 That way you can weigh ingredients out extremely accurately and get much better results.
 Think about it – what one person scoops into a “cup” is completely different from what someone else scoops.
-Go with grams, they are much more accurate
+Go with grams, they are much more accurate.

 - The easiest way to turn the biscuits into crumbs is in a food processor.
-You could alternatively pop them into a bag and crush with a rolling pin
+You could alternatively pop them into a bag and crush with a rolling pin.

 - I recommend using only full-fat Philadelphia cream cheese in this recipe as it is reliably full-flavoured with a thick consistency.
 Sometimes own brand and reduced-fat versions can be much softer and do not always set the cheesecake well.
 Due to this, I cannot guarantee they would make suitable substitutes.

 - It’s not essential to line or grease the tin, the cheesecake will be easy to remove anyway.
 But if you do decide to line it do not grease with butter as it will harden in the fridge making the cheesecake difficult to remove from the pan.
-Instead, opt for cake release spray
+Instead, opt for cake release spray.

 Frequently Asked Questions